jadijadi/lpic1book/content/1012_boot_the_system.md

 We can also use `journalctl -k` to check Kernel logs or use `journalctl -b` to check for boot logs (or even use `journalctl -u kernel` to see all previous logs too).

 In addition to these, most systems keep the boot logs in a text-like file too.
-Under Debian-based systems, it's called `/var/log/boot` and for RedHat based systems its `/var/log/boot.log`.
+Under Debian-based systems, it's called `/var/log/boot` and for RedHat-based systems, it's `/var/log/boot.log`.

 #### /var/log/messages

 After the init process comes up, syslog daemon will log messages.
 It has timestamps and will persist during restarts.

 * The Kernel is still logging its messages in dmesg
-* in some systems, it might be called /var/log/syslog
+* in some systems, it might be called `/var/log/syslog`
-* there are many other logs at /var/log
+* there are many other logs at `/var/log`

 ## init